-All of this exciting news got us thinking: What do the rest of the royal monograms look like?
+All of this got us thinking: What do the rest of the royal monograms look like?
 So we did a little digging and discovered that the royal family's personalized monograms run the gamut, from straightforward letters to curly scripts that loop so many times you'll go cross-eyed.

 Technically, these ornate letters are actually called ciphers; a monogram requires more than one letter be intertwined to create a new design that could not stand alone if you removed one of the letters.
 (The terms have come to be used interchangeably, however.)